rytilahti/python-miio/README.md

 export MIROBO_TOKEN=476e6b70343055483230644c53707a12
 ```

-After that verify that the connection is working by running the command withour parameters,
+After that verify that the connection is working by running the command without parameters,
 you should be presented a status report from the vacuum.

 Use ```mirobo --help``` to see available commands and description about what they do.